 When used properly, FOMO notifications are a powerful way to promote products and speed up sales.
 And, because the world of eCommerce is a “winner-takes-all” environment, even small advantages add up over time.

 Some web developers code their own notifications.
 One of the major downsides of this approach is that the data isn’t verified by an outside source.
 Fortunately, a new generation of Social Proof and FOMO apps provide verified notifications without any coding.
 These are some of the most popular apps for Shopify stores, and some of the best-reviewed plugins for WordPress/WooCommerce.

 In order to display real, up-to-date visitor activity, the app needs a some kind of data feed.
 Certain types of data are easy to collect (for example, page views and form completions), whilst others require an integration with another app.
 Once you have customised your messages and set up the data feed, your notifications appear automatically.

 Notifications can have very different effects depending on how they are applied.
 These examples are taken from some of the most profitable websites in the world, showing how powerful FOMO can be when it is used right.

 Argos is one of the largest eCommerce platforms in the UK, spending over $10,000 per month maintaining and optimising its website.
-All the platform’s notifications use the same format (dark blue text on a light blue background), which adds credibility to the real-time FOMO notifications.
+A sequence of FOMO notifications can be found on their product pages, such as Sales Pop, Recent Sales and Live visitors count.